Logo

 <iframe style="width: 100%; height: 200px;" src="https://player.captivate.fm/episode/c62323dc-3b05-4ad8-92ee-bccaf7831d54" frameborder="no" scrolling="no" seamless=""></iframe>

-• Co-regulate first.
-Soft voice, slow breathing, fewer words.
+• Co-regulate first: soft voice, slow breathing, fewer words

 Other supports:

-• Parent training to reinforce desired behaviors
+• Behavioral parent training to reinforce desired behaviors

 • Occupational therapy for sensory calming